Great Renunciation

 The story of Prince Siddhārtha's renunciation illustrates the conflict between lay duties and religious life, and shows how even the most pleasurable lives are still filled with suffering.
 Prince Siddhārtha was moved with a strong religious agitation (Sanskrit and saṃvega) about the transient nature of life, but believed there was a divine alternative to be found, found in this very life and accessible to the honest seeker.
 Apart from this sense of religious agitation, he was motivated by a deep empathy with human suffering (Sanskrit and karuṇā).
 Traditional accounts say little about the early life of the Buddha, and historical details cannot be known for certain.
-Historians argue that Siddhārtha Gauatama was indeed born in a wealthy and aristocratic family with a father as a rāja.
+Historians argue that Siddhārtha Gautama was indeed born in a wealthy and aristocratic family with a father as a rāja.
 But the hometown was an oligarchy or republic, not a kingdom, and the prince's wealth and blissful life have been embellished in the traditional texts.
 The historical basis of Siddhārtha Gautama's life has been affected by his association with the ideal king (cakravartin), inspired by the growth of the Maurya empire a century after he lived.
 The literal interpretation of the confrontation with the four sights—seeing old age, sickness and death for the first time in his life—is generally not accepted by historians, but seen as symbolical for a growing and shocking existential realization, which may have started in Gautama's early childhood.
 Later, he may have intentionally given birth to his son Rāhula before his renunciation, to obtain permission from his parents more easily.

 The double prediction which occurred shortly after the prince's birth point at two natures within Prince Siddhārtha's person: the struggling human who worked to attain enlightenment, and the divine descendant and cakravartin, which are both important in Buddhist doctrine.
 The Great Renunciation has been depicted much in Buddhist art.
 It has influenced ordination rituals in several Buddhist communities, and sometimes such rituals have affected the accounts in turn.
 A modified version of the Great Renunciation can be found in the legend of the Christian saints Barlaam and Josaphat, one of the most popular and widespread legends in 11th-century Christianity.
 Although the story describes a victorious Christian king and ascetic, it is imbued with the Buddhist themes and doctrines derived from its original.
 In modern times, authors such as Edwin Arnold (1832–1904) and Jorge Luis Borges (1899–1986) have been influenced by the story of the Great Renunciation.